 Now, let’s look at how to harness this focus and create a mood board.

 First, keep in mind that many projects might require a series of mood boards, not just one.
 When you set out to make each one, decide what its purpose is.

 Is this your chance to pull together some initial ideas and see how they work together?
 In that case, you can use a relaxed, open-minded approach.
 Do you want to show a final concept to a client before you move forward with your project?
-In that case, you can more carefully refine your board, so it only shows elements of the final design.
+In that case, you should more carefully refine your board, so it only shows elements of the final design.